 Within Indonesia and Australia, there are various agents that will facilitate the importation of livestock into Indonesia.
 The list below has the details for Indonesian and Australian agents involved in international dairy heifer trading.
 Please check their websites for their latest status regarding facilitating heifer trade to Indonesia.

-Indonesian agents:
+Indonesian agents as of April 2020:

-- PT Greenfields Indonesia: http://greenfieldsindonesia.web.indotrading.com/contact - PT Raffles Pacific Harvest: Sukawangi, Jalan Rafflesia Blok Pari, Rancabango, Tarogong Kaler, Garut Regency, West Java 44151; Phone: (0262) 2804531.
+- PT Greenfields Indonesia: https://greenfieldsdairy.com - PT Raffles Pacific Harvest: Sukawangi, Jalan Rafflesia Blok Pari, Rancabango, Tarogong Kaler, Garut Regency, West Java 44151; Phone: (0262) 2804531.